manedurphy/k8s-fullstack-microservice/README.md

 [Install Docker](https://docs.docker.com/get-docker/)
 [Install Kind](https://kind.sigs.k8s.io/)

+## Purpose
+The purpose of this project was to inherit and existing microservice, and reconstruct the backend coding as well as implement optimizations.
+The biggest changes I implemented were a caching system with Redis, server-side rendering, and high availablility with Kubernetes.
+This reviews persists data using a two-table Postgres database which was deployed using an Amazon RDS instance which was separate from the Kubernetes cluster.
+However, for the sake of demonstating my work, I have simplified the code to run the database in a pod locally, and the steps necessary to seed it and run everything are specified below.

 ## Running locally

 To run this application locally, we will first need to generate some data for our PostgreSQL database.
 To do this, enter the `reviews-service` directory and run the following commands: